eristoddle/WSO2-Docker-Compose/README.md

 - Make sure you have docker installed.
 - You will have to run `prep-conf.sh` to set some environment variables and create the final configuration files for the WSO2 apps.
 Then run `docker-compose up`
-- To manage the boxes through a UI on your dev machine, check out http://portainer.io/
+- To manage the boxes through a UI on your dev machine, check out http://portainer.io/.
+Or just run this `docker run -d -p 9000:9000 -v /var/run/docker.sock:/var/run/docker.sock portainer/portainer` and Portainer will be accessible at http://localhost:9000.
 - This brings up 8 boxes running wso2 applications.
 For Docker on Mac, you will have to set the memory up a little from the default 2gb or one of the  boxes will crash because it ran out of memory.
 I set mine up to 6gb and it seems to run fine.
 - The esb has the business rules server built in and the brs component is just another esb instance.
 - The ports for each box can be found in the `docker-compose.yml` file.
 The https port Applications run by the application server can found at http://localhost:9769/docs etc.